Ipstenu/dreamobjects/README.md

 ### Backup Features ###
 * Automatically backs up your site (DB and files) to your DreamObjects cloud on a daily, weekly, or monthly schedule.
+* Retains 15, 30, 60, or 90 backups at any given time (so as not to charge you the moon when you have a large site).
 * Provides <a href="https://github.com/wp-cli/wp-cli#what-is-wp-cli">wp-cli</a> hooks to do the same

 ### Uploader ###